tbeigle/tw/wp-content/plugins/email-newsletter/readme.txt

 To sign-up for a readygraph account, go to the `Readygraph App` menu item in the Email Newsletter plugin drop-down menu (by clicking the cog-shaped icon).
 Enter your site URL, Name, Email and Password in the specified text fields.
 Click `Continue` and follow to configure the widget.
 Once a user has signed up, you can view your subscribers by selecting the `Readygraph App` menu item in the Email Newsletter plugin drop-down menu (by clicking the cog-shaped icon) and click `Account Management`.

+= 12.
+Does this plugin help me earn revenue? =

+Due to popular demand, we are excited to announce that we have now added a new layer onto the ReadyGraph product: monetization.
+For quality sites with enough users and traffic to qualify, we will enable you to earn revenue through a set of elegant, unobtrusive sponsorship units.The ad units will be shown occasionally (much of the time they won't be noticeable) and are highly targeted based on user interests.
+Most importantly, they can be turned off or on at any time.
+In addition to helping qualifying sites support themselves, this initiative will allow us to continue to put resources towards enhancing the free features we offer each and every site owner.
+Sites qualify on the basis of quality and a minimum traffic threshold.
+You can view, adjust, or opt out through your site monetization settings page.

 = ReadyGraph FAQ =

 = GENERAL QUESTIONS: =